Born and died without one being desired (6)

 Here is my best explanation:

 (needing is a kind of desiring)

-'born and died without one' is the subsidiary indication.
+'born and died without one' is the wordplay.

 'without' indicates named letters should be taken away.

 (Other definitions for needed that I've seen before include "Called for", "Required; sounds like worked (dough)", "'Wanted, required (6)'", "Required, necessary", "Required or wanted", "Essential; called for", "Required something essential", "Missing", "Was in want of" and "Lacked something essential".)